 - Reactive arthritis, a condition in which the joints become inflamed in response to an infection located in another part of the body–commonly the intestines, urinary tract or genitals.

-If you, or a loved one, became sick after eating poisoned, tainted or contaminated food, Jed Dietrich, Esq. and his top rated team of lawyers and paralegals are committed to helping those suffering from food poisoning and foodborne illness.
+If you, or a loved one, became sick after eating poisoned, tainted or contaminated food in Buffalo or New York State, food poisoning lawyer Jed Dietrich, Esq. and his top rated team of lawyers and paralegals are committed to helping those suffering from food poisoning and foodborne illness.
 Contact our office today for your free consultation at (716) 839-3939.
 We will make sure to fight for every avenue of compensation.What to Do if You Became Sick After Eating Contaminated Food?